-In Nigeria, if you gain admission to study Sociology and Anthropology degree course at the university through JAMB UTME, you will study Sociology and Anthropology for four years.
+In Nigeria, if you gain admission to study the Sociology and Anthropology degree course at the university through JAMB UTME, you will study Sociology and Anthropology for four years.
 If you gain admission through direct entry, you will study this course for three years.
-And of course there is room for more years if you have extension; the aftermath of carryover courses.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Sociology and Anthropology is under which faculty in Nigeria?

 According to JAMB, a body responsible for your admission into the University or other institutions, Sociology and Anthropology is under the Faculty/School/College of Art but may be under a different faculty in some universities in Nigeria.